ctcuff/UCFParking-API/README.md

 6. Once everything has been set up, run `app.py`.
 If it works, the `/api` route should give you a response that looks like [this](https://api.ucfgarages.com/) and the `/` route should show the graph!
 7. Pat yourself on the back for following instructions, maybe have a cookie too 🍪.

 **Side note:** Your local database won't have anything in it when you set it up.
 The data you see on the frontend is pulled from api.ucfgarages.com.
-To add data to the local db, run `curl --header "key: random_super_secure_key"`.
+To add data to the local db, run `curl --header "key: random_super_secure_key" http://localhost:500/add`.
 You can verify the data was added by visiting the `/today` route on localhost.
 If you want to rerun container without resetting it, run `yarn db:run`.

 **Pro Tip:** To view the db in your terminal run `docker exec -it db_garages bash`.
 This creates a new bash session inside the container.
 To enter the Mongo shell, run `mongo`.
 From there, you can run `help` to view an available list of commands.